 This course is an in-depth exploration of theories and strategies of international development as they have been applied in the Global South since the second half of the twentieth century.
 We will discuss the production of global inequality and the construction of parts of the world as underdeveloped through discourses and practices of development.
 Development strategies will be examined from a cultural and historical perspective.
 The course will pay significant attention to how the development problem and its solutions are constructed within differing theoretical frameworks such as liberal, Marxist, and poststructuralist frameworks in the field of development studies.
 We will examine the historical background of development by situating it within the rise and consolidation of capitalism and modernity.
 The impacts of the application of development models will be explored through ethnographic case studies.
 We conclude the course with an analysis of various attempts to rethink the development model by academics, activists, and communities in order to develop what might be termed post-development thought or alternative forms of development.

 Requesite: ANTH 112.
 Limited to 25 students.
 Not open to first-year students.
 Spring semester.
-Visiting Professor Araujo.2015-16: Not offered
+Visiting Professor Araujo.2020-21: Not offered

 This course will look at the relationship between economy and society through a critical examination of Marx with particular emphasis on pre-capitalist economies.
 The more recent work of French structural Marxists and neo-Marxists, and the substantivist-formalist debate in economic anthropology will also be discussed.
 The course will develop an anthropological perspective by looking at such “economic facts” as production, exchange systems, land tenure, marriage transactions, big men and chiefs, state formation, peasant economy, and social change in the modern world.

 Limited to 25 students.
 First-year and sophomore students must have consent of the instructor.
 Spring semester.
-Professor Goheen.2015-16: Offered in Fall 2015
+Professor Goheen.2020-21: Not offered

 (Offered as ANTH 347 and ASLC 347 [SA].
 Anthropology of South Asia, in the last decade or more, has focused primarily on such themes as bureaucracy and corruption in relation to the postcolonial state; the economy, with special attention to development, liberalization and globalization; mass media and pubic culture; technology and global capital; and violence, as both a strategy and outcome of governmental and non-governmental politics.
 As students of South Asian cultures, how do we understand this trend?
 Is there an influence in South Asian scholarship of the changes taking place in the broader field of anthropology, or is there something specific to the region’s postcolonial modernity that demands this intellectual move?
 What is new about these emergent themes and how could they be read in light of canonical interests of South Asian anthropology?
 We shall explore these questions by way of reading recent anthropological writing on South Asia while paying special attention to theories of governmentality, identity, violence, mediation, and the state.
 The course is designed to offer a critical survey of recent ethnographic writing on the politics and aesthetics of South Asian public life.
 The larger aim is to situate South Asian anthropology within the body of literature known as South Asian Studies as well as against the unfolding history of the discipline of anthropology.